Gregory Stapp

-Gregory Stapp is an American bass who has performed actively in concerts and operas internationally for more than 35 years.
+Gregory Stapp (born May 19, 1954) is an American bass who has performed actively in concerts and operas internationally for more than 35 years.
 He has had a particularly fruitful partnership with the San Francisco Opera, portraying more than 30 roles with the company since 1980.
 He has also worked actively as a private voice teacher and as a teacher of master classes at a number of universities.
 He is the current Second Vice President of the American Guild of Musical Artists.

 Early life and education

-Born and raised in Colorado, Stapp attended Doull Elementary School, Kunsmiller Junior High School, and Cherry Creek High School in Denver.
+Gregory Stapp was born in Denver, Colorado on May 19, 1954.
+He attended Doull Elementary School, Kunsmiller Junior High School, and Cherry Creek High School in Denver.
 He earned a Bachelor of Music from Loretto Heights College in 1976 where was a pupil of George Lynn, the former music director of Westminster Choir College.
 He pursued further studies in opera at the Academy of Vocal Arts in Philadelphia from 1976-1980.
 He studied with Dorothy DiScala at the school and earned an Artist’s Diploma in 1980.
 In the summer of 1979 he pursued graduate work at the Jacobs School of Music at Indiana University Bloomington where he was a student of longtime Metropolitan Opera star Margaret Harshaw and also worked as a Graduate Assistant in voice.
 He also studied singing with Janet Parlova, Jerome Hines and Judith Natalucci.